 Above you see the eight (8) steps to perfection of 2 Peter 1:5-7 laid out in reference to the Temple.
 The first step is Faith.
 In order to be justified, you must have faith that Jesus is able to wipe out your past sins.
 You must have faith that He, and He alone can pay the penalty for your PAST sins.
-With that deep and abiding faith, you enter the sanctuary.
+With that deep and abiding faith, you enter the courtyard of the sanctuary.

-After recognizing that Jesus is the Lamb who can take away your sins, you then proceed to the second step at the water basin to wash your sins away.
+After recognizing that Jesus is the Lamb who can take away your past sins, you then proceed to the second step at the water basin to wash your sins away.
 In the blood of Jesus, and through His power, you begin doing all the good you know how to do.
 You no longer do the sins of your past.
 You are born again and washed clean in the blood of Christ.
 You cannot continue in any KNOWN sin at this point.

 Now you are entering the door of the Holy Place of sanctification and leaving justification behind.
 There is no more need for justification in your life at this point.
 Your past sins have been wiped out and thrown into the depths of the sea (symbolically of course).
 God no longer sees them.
 You are clean in His eyes.
 But this cleanness will not save you eternally.
 It only allows you to continue in the salvation process.
 That process is called sanctification.

 In the sanctification process you have a job to do.
 You must start by eating of the flesh of Jesus, His body, by learning about Him.
 This is the third step, knowledge.
 You must learn all you can about this new life and how you are to live and obey it.

 As you learn what you must do, you are entering upon the fourth step, self-control.
 As you drink of the blood of Jesus, you enter into His self-control.
 You practice what you are learning.
 But this is not to be an on-again-off-again thing.
 It is not a momentary self-control.
 This self-control must be maintained.
 It is not "once saved always saved" but a continuous eating and drinking from God's Word.